-7. Pupils engaging in under-age sexual activity
+8. Pupils engaging in under-age sexual activity

-- 7.1 Sexual activity where one of the partners is under the age of 16 is illegal, although prosecution of children who are consenting partners of a similar age is not usual.
-DSLs will exercise professional judgement when deciding whether to refer to social workers, taking into account such things as imbalance of power, wide difference in ages or developmental stages etc. - 7.2 However, where a child is under the age of 13 penetrative sex is classified as rape under the Sexual Offences Act 2003 so must be reported to social workers in every case. - 7.3 The inter-agency safeguarding procedures, on the DSCB website, have more information about under-age sexual activity.
+- 8.1 Sexual activity where one of the partners is under the age of 16 is illegal, although prosecution of young people who are consenting partners of a similar age is not usual.
+Designated Safeguarding Leads will exercise professional judgement when deciding whether to refer or take advice from social workers, taking into account such things as any imbalance of power, wide difference in ages or developmental stages etc. - 8.2 Where a child is under the age of 13 penetrative sex is classified as rape under the Sexual Offences Act 2003 so must be reported to social workers in every case. - 8.3 The inter-agency safeguarding procedures, on the DSCB website, have more information about under-age sexual activity.